 The outcome laid all concerns to rest.
 In the first year, reported mileage dropped by 38%, from an average of 2,250 miles/month to 1,395 miles/month.

-Overall costs decreased by 7.6% annually through the reduction in reported mileage and associated costs.
-The company also gained insight into business travel ROI and productivity.
-They could now rest assured that their new reimbursement and risk management policies were adding greater protection to the organization.
+Overall costs decreased by 7.6% annually.
+The mileage app provided new insights into business travel ROI and productivity.
+Management could rest assured that their new reimbursement and risk management policies offered greater protection to the organization.